First Time User? Sign Up Now

 Routine typhoid vaccination is not recommended in the United States, but typhoid vaccine is recommended for:

-Either vaccine may safely be given at the same time as other vaccines.
+Typhoid vaccine may be given at the same time as other vaccines.

 Vaccine Information Statement